TrudeEH/web/content/drafts/linux/index.md

 ### Syscalls

-To "ask" the kernel to perform a hardware task, to access the file system or access other resources, a program executes a `syscall`.
+To "ask" the kernel to perform a hardware task and to access the file system or another resource, a program executes a `syscall`.

 For example, in x64 assembly: